Blendify/blender-manual/blender_docs/manual/glossary/index.rst

   Glossary
 ###########

+..
+For writing style guide, see: ``../about/writing_style_guide.rst``.

-.. if you add new entries, keep the alphabetical sorting!
+..
+If you add new entries, keep the alphabetical sorting!

 .. glossary::